Hurricane Safety FAQs:

 When should I start to prepare my home and family for a hurricane?

 - The time to start is BEFORE a watch or warning is issued for your area.
-It's always a good time to create an emergency family plan or reassess the one you have.
+Hurricane Awareness Week, which occurs in late May before the season starts, is the perfect time to create an emergency family plan or reassess the one you have.
 Go through your emergency supply kit and replace items that are missing or broken; update your phone with current emergency contacts and family phone numbers.
 Test flashlights and battery-operated equipment.
 Make sure your shutters are in working order and you remember how to put them up!

 What should I do when a hurricane watch or warning is posted?

 - When a watch is issued for your area: double check your supplies, your shutters, and your plans.
 Get cash out from the bank and put gas in your car.
 Listen to local area radio, NOAA radio or TV stations for updates.
 Know possible evacuation routes and destinations.